 Who owns NeuronRain repositories?

-As mentioned previously, NeuronRain GitHub and SourceForge repositories are contributed and owned by:
+NeuronRain GitHub and SourceForge repositories licenses are owned by:

 K.Srinivasan S/O.P.R.S.Kannan, (also known as: Shrinivaasan Kannan, Shrinivas Kannan) 172, Gandhi Adigal Salai, Kumbakonam - 612001.
 Tamil Nadu, India.